David Clendenning Photography

 WORK PORTFOLIO

-A constant theme in his work is a visual emphasis on elements of our heritage environment such as decorative art and design, ornamental ironwork and stone statuary.
+A recurring theme in his photography is the visual exploration of heritage elements, including decorative art and design,

-David served as a career Canadian diplomat and Trade Commissioner, 1971-2011.
-He has strong international roots having lived in the U.S.A., United Kingdom, Nigeria, Turkey and Trinidad and Tobago.
+With a strong international background, he has lived in the U.S., the United Kingdom, Nigeria, Turkey, and Trinidad and Tobago.

-David is a graduate of the Algonquin College Photography Techniques Program (2016).
-He currently lives and works in Ottawa.
+A graduate of the Algonquin College Photography Techniques Program (2016), David currently lives and works in Ottawa.

 Picture